kellyjonbrazil/jc/docs/parsers/airport.md

 # jc.parsers.airport
-jc - JSON CLI output utility airport Parser
+jc - JSON CLI output utility airport -I Parser

 Usage:

-    specify --airport as the first argument if the piped input is coming from airport (OSX)
+    specify --airport as the first argument if the piped input is coming from airport -I (OSX)

     This program can be found at:
     /System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport